-AP-30 METHODS OF DISTRIBUTION - 91.320(D)&(K)
+AP-30 Methods of Distribution - 91.320(d)&(k)

 The Methods of Distribution will be identified for the federal resources: CDBG, HOME, HTF, ESG, and HOPWA.
 In addition, the two state programs: Nebraska Affordable Housing Trust Fund (NAHTF) and the Homeless Shelter Assistance Trust Fund (HSATF) are referenced within this section.
-Additional information about NAHTF is available at https://opportunity.nebraska.gov/nahtf.
+For more information regarding NAHTF, https://opportunity.nebraska.gov/nahtf.